 With hundreds of free and/or low-cost campgrounds, it’s easy and affordable to surround yourself with nature.

 Answers to Common Questions about Australia’s National Parks

 Again, this varies from State to State.
-As a very loose ‘rule of thumb’, national parks in the Northern Territory, Queensland and Victoria are usually free to enter at the present time.
-In Western Australia and South Australia, most national parks require a permit.
-And in Tasmania, all national parks require a permit.
-It’s worth noting that costs (if any) and concessions for national parks also vary depending on which state you are in.
-Further down the page, you can find a guide to national park entry and permit costs across Australia, with links to each State/Territory’s national park authority.
+As a very loose ‘rule of thumb’, National Parks in Queensland and Victoria are usually free to enter at the present time.
+In Western Australia, Northern Territory and South Australia, most National Parks require a permit.
+And in Tasmania, all National Parks require a permit.
+It’s worth noting that costs (if any) and concessions for National Parks also vary depending on which state you are in.
+Further down the page, you can find a guide to National Park entry and permit costs across Australia, with links to each State/Territory’s National Park authority.

-Unfortunately, there is not one pass that provides access to all the Australian national parks, although in many States you can buy a pass that covers multiple parks for a period of time.
-If you’re planning on visiting multiple national parks on your motorhome hire holiday, these national park passes will usually save you time and money.
+Unfortunately, there is not one pass that provides access to all the Australian National Parks, although in many States/Territories you can buy a pass that covers multiple parks for a period of time.
+If you’re planning on visiting multiple National Parks on your motorhome hire holiday, these National Park passes will usually save you time and money.